randomseed-io/smangler/doc/trimming.md

 (c/trim-both "aabaa")  ; => "b"
 ```

-Optionally it can also take a matching function as a first argument.
+Optionally it can also take a matching function as the first argument.
 The function
 should take a character and return a character, `nil` or `false`.
 If a character
 passed as an argument to this matcher will be the first character of the passed
 string and if a value returned by this match will be equal to the last character of